-Lower your elbows to the floor, keeping them under your body.
+Lower your elbows to the floor, shoulder-width apart.

 Lean forward so that your bodyweight is supported by your elbows.

 Exhale as you push your body off the floor by extending your elbows.

 Inhale as you lower your elbows to the starting position by flexing your elbows.

 Repeat for the prescribed number of repetitions.

 Keep your elbows tucked in to your body.
 Do not flare them out.

 When done in good form, the kneeling bodyweight triceps extension almost completely isolates the triceps brachii.
 The weaker the triceps are, the more the pectoralis major, anterior deltoid, and biceps brachii (short head only) have to get involved to complete the movement.